 The Committee on Academic Standing (COAS) serves as the academic review board for undergraduate students in the College of Arts and Sciences.
-The Committee evaluates student records at the end of each semester to determine academic standing.
-Academic standing refers to whether a student has a satisfactory or unsatisfactory academic record, please see the Academic Status section below for further details.
-The Committee also hears all cases of required withdrawal from and readmission to the University, and recommends to the faculty degrees and honors for undergraduates.
-The Committee meets monthly to evaluate student requests (petitions) for exceptions to University academic regulations and other cases that warrant special consideration.
-To ensure timely attention to requests COAS has delegated the authority to address routine matters to the Executive Council (EXCO) which meets on a weekly basis.
+The committee evaluates student records at the end of each semester to determine academic standing.
+Academic standing refers to whether a student has a satisfactory or unsatisfactory academic record (see the Academic Status section below for further details).
+The committee also hears all cases of required withdrawal from and readmission to the university and recommends to the faculty degrees and honors for undergraduates.
+The committee meets monthly to evaluate student requests (petitions) for exceptions to university academic regulations and other cases that warrant special consideration.
+To ensure timely attention to requests, COAS has delegated the authority to address routine matters to the Executive Council (EXCO), which meets on a weekly basis.

-The Committee consists of the dean of arts and sciences, or his/her designee, who serves as chair, eight members of the faculty selected by the dean in consultation with the Council of the Faculty Senate, the dean of student life, and the University Registrar.
-Also in attendance as non-voting members are the class deans, assistant registrar, director of the Transitional Year Program, associate dean of student enrichment services.
+The committee consists of the dean of arts and sciences, or his/her designee, who serves as chair; eight members of the faculty selected by the dean in consultation with the Council of the Faculty Senate; the dean of student life; and the University Registrar.
+Also in attendance as non-voting members are the class deans, associate registrar, director of the International Students and Scholars Office, and director of the Transitional Year Program.